 Everyone is so busy these days.
-Our smartphones and tablets compel us to multitask, creating lists with to-dos that actually overlap.
-We tend to be overambitious about what we can actually get done each day.
+Our smartphones and tablets compel us to multitask, creating lists within lists and to-dos that overlap.
+With good intentions and the right tools at our fingertips, we tend to be overambitious about what we can actually get done each day.

-This is evident in all aspects of life—work, home, friendships.
-When I walk into a restaurant or store, or even reach out to a friend, the person I’m speaking with seems to have only a few minutes to share with me.
+This is evident in all aspects of life—work, home, relationships.
+When I walk into a restaurant or store or even reach out to a friend, the person I’m speaking with seems to have only a few minutes to share with me.

 Accountants who are deep in their audit or tax busy season are particularly at risk for feeling overwhelmed and potentially damaging client relationships.

 The biggest risk to client relationships is to revert to an “autopilot” conversation style during your busy times.
 Your autopilot may cause you to provide cursory responses to questions.
 Or it might cause you to operate from a mental script when speaking with clients, without adjusting for the conversation at hand.
 You may not even realize you are on autopilot until someone on the other end tells you, or even worse, just fades away.

 How can you avoid falling into autopilot mode?